 Camilla Parker Bowles' children

-Tom and his ex-wife Sara have two children named Lola and Frederick.
-Laura and her husband Harry have three children named Guy, Louis, and Eliza.
+Both Tom and Laura have children, making Camilla a grandmother-of-five.
+Tom and his former wife Sara have two children named Lola and Frederick, whilst Laura and her husband Harry have three children named Guy, Louis, and Eliza.

 Camilla Parker Bowles in The Crown

 In the hit Netflix historical drama, The Crown, the Queen Consort was portrayed by actor and director Emerald Fennell, who is perhaps best known for her 2020 smash hit movie, Promising Young Woman.
 In March 2022 Camilla and Emerald Fennell met in real life and the actor praised the then-Duchess' "grace and good humor".

 Camilla appeared as a character in The Crown seasons 3 and 4, where a fictionalized version of her life, including her early life and relationship with Prince Charles, was brought to life on screen.
 The Netflix series also suggests that at one point, Princess Diana and Camilla, Queen Consort were close enough to share lunches as Camilla tried to assist the newlywed in adjusting to royal life.